 Dylan joined Watsi on March 20th, 2017.
-Five years ago, Dylan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dylan's most recent donation supported Sim, a 59-year-old potato farmer from Cambodia, to fund surgery to repair nerves controlling his right arm.
+Six years ago, Dylan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dylan's most recent donation supported Sayuni, a 4-year-old girl from Tanzania, to fund leg surgery.